 Additionally – never underestimate the importance of the quality of dry dog food you feed your dog.
 Good-quality food will nourish your dog essentially without having to eat a lot!

+Their grooming is often as they do have a thick double-coat with medium-long hair.
+Their coat is soft and dense with straight hair.
 You should get ready for a lot of shedding during spring and autumn/fall as these are the worst shedding-times.
 Dogs change their coats in accordance with the changing seasons!
-If you live in places where the weather is colder, your Siberian Husky will shed less.
+If you live in places where the weather is colder, they will shed less.

 It is highly recommended that you brush your dog’s coat often in order to avoid excessive shedding as well as coat matting.
 You should commit to brushing at least once a week.

-They resemble cats in the way they take time to clean themselves, therefore they tend to emit a lot less odor.
-This quality in the Siberian Husky allows you to bathe your dog rarely unless they commit to troublesome playtimes.
+They resemble cats in the way they take time to clean themselves; therefore they tend to emit a lot less odor.
+This quality in them allows you to bathe your dog rarely unless they commit to troublesome playtimes.
 Choose dog shampoos wisely, and of good quality because you may run the risk of draining your dog’s natural skin oils and cause health problems to your companion.
 Good quality shampoos keep their natural oils intact!

 Their teeth need to get brushed two to three times a week, at the least – in order to remove tartar and other bacteria.
 If you can commit to daily teeth brushing, you will prevent a lot of teeth problems and gum diseases, as well as bad breath odor!